atoms19/dominity.js/README.md

 ### Introduction

-Dominity is a simple JavaScript library designed to help u write HTML like syntax in javascript  which makes logic integration and componentation way easier
+Dominity is a simple and lightweight JavaScript library designed to help u write html like syntax in js to make reusable reactive componets

-it even has reactive states allowing you to automatically update the elements contents when the state changes
+its reactive hence allows you to automatically update the elements contents when the state changes its coupled with a client side router as well

-#### usability

-Dominity doesn't have to replace HTML at all ,u can use it with HTML to add interactability and reactivity easily with less hassle

 ### usage
-u can easily add dominity to your HTML file using a script tag
+u can easily add dominity to your HTML file using a script tag or by our npm package

 ```html

 <script src="https://cdn.jsdelivr.net/gh/atoms19/dominity.js@latest/src/DOMINITY.js"></script>
 ```
-its minified size is tiny and wont impact your performance at all unlike other bulky frameworks
+its minified size is tiny and wont impact your performance at all unlike other bulky frameworks so tiny infact its just little less than 5kib

 ### basics